-- Performance, Language, and Cultural Studies (including seminars in Performance Studies, Textual Studies, Communication and Language, Feminist Perspectives on Communication, and Intercultural Communication)
+- Performance, Language, and Cultural Studies (including seminars in Performance Studies, Textual Studies, Communication and Language, Feminist Perspectives on Communication, Intercultural Communication, and Communication and Technology)

-- Rhetorical Studies (including seminars in Classical Rhetoric, Contemporary Rhetoric, and Postmodern Rhetoric)
+- Rhetorical Studies (including seminars in Classical Rhetoric, Contemporary Rhetoric, Postmodern Rhetoric, and Applied Rhetorical Studies)

 - Communication Theory (including seminars in Communication Theory, Interpersonal Communication, Group Communication, and Organizational Communication Research)

 The department’s graduate program is governed by the principle that the student should have the opportunity to study and to conduct original research in areas of the student¹s primary interests.
 Thus, the department seeks to balance two concerns: (a) to permit each student to tailor the Program of Study to individual interests and abilities; and (b) to insure that all students acquire a coherent perspective within the field of communication.
 The ultimate objective is to prepare students to assume socially responsible and productive roles within their chosen professions.